Some Advice For Working From Home

 I found it very useful to have a separate monitor, mouse, and keyboard.
 I can plug these into my laptop for a more usable work setup, similar to the office.
 Sometimes I need a USB hub in order to make all the connections needed.

 Make sure you have good network access.
 You might have to move the WiFi router around for better signal, or move the work space nearer to the router.
 You might do better with an Ethernet cable plugged into it (assuming your computer has an Ethernet socket; you might need an Ethernet dongle adapter).
+I've successfully used these Ethernet powerline adapters at two different locations to provide wired connections directly to the router over the house wiring.

 If your regular home WiFi or Internet connection is having problems, a backup option is to use your smartphone as a hotspot.
 That turns it into a WiFi router, shifting your Internet access from the wireline network (cable or telephone provider) to the wireless network (cellular provider).
 Not all phones support this, and it depends on the type and quality of the cellular connection, which might also depend on your location in the building.
 Make sure your cellular data plan allows it, and that you won't owe huge additional charges as a result of using it.
 A similar option is to use a mobile hotspot device available from cellular providers.